Ines Basic claims she was 'almost assaulted' on Married At First Sight set

 Despite agreeing to leave their respective partners and the show to pursue a relationship with each other, Ball ultimately backtracked and dumped Basic, causing her to confront him about it during the reunion.

-Speaking to Who, Basic said she was "mentally traumatised" watching MAFS on TV as she claimed it didn't show "anything that actually happened".
+Speaking to Who, Basic said she was "mentally traumatised" watching MAFS on TV as she claimed it didn't show "anything that actually happened", news.com.au reported.

 "I was prescribed valium after the main filming and was in therapy.
 I was struggling with the whole Sam thing and how foul I was treated during filming," she alleged.